 Eligibility Verification Policies

 This table depicts key elements of states’ proposed approach to verifying the factors of eligibility for coverage in Medicaid and CHIP.
 The Affordable Care Act and accompanying federal regulations have established a modernized, data driven approach to verification of financial and non-financial information needed to determine Medicaid and CHIP and Marketplace eligibility in 2014.
 Beginning in January 2014, states will rely on available electronic data sources to confirm information included on the application, promote program integrity, while minimizing the amount of paper documentation that consumers need to provide.
 Every state submitted a “Verification Plan” to CMS outlining their respective approach to verification.1 This table summarizes the states's proposed processes for verification of income and other factors of eligibility and the steps the states will follow in asking for further information when appropriate.
+For a snapshot of states’ core functionality at the beginning of 2015, the Federally Facilitated Marketplace Year 2 Consult report provides an overview of state progress in implementing verification policies.

 |Verification Process||If verification identifies a discrepancy:|